-Keeping your Android mobile devices secure is critical these days and unblocking streaming services like Netflix and BBC iPlayer is important to users too.
+Keeping your Android phones secure is critical these days and unblocking streaming services like Netflix and BBC iPlayer is important too.
 A VPN will help you to do both.

 Below are our experts round-up of the top six choices of VPN apps for Android for all purposes.

-Simplicity is key when using an Android VPN and ExpressVPN have certainly achieved this with their user-friendly app which surpasses their Windows/Mac apps for us.
+Simplicity is key when using an Android VPN and ExpressVPN have certainly achieved this with their dedicated app which surpasses their Windows/Mac apps for us.

 Settings are minimal on the easy-to-use app and being based in the British Virgin Islands means their no user logging policy is watertight and you can switch IP addresses with confidence.